 International visibility, activities, prizes, scholarships

-Jos Raaijmakers is fellow of the Royal Dutch Academy of Arts & Sciences (KNAW), Professor of Microbial Ecology at Leiden University, board member of the graduate school Production Ecology & Resource Conservation and former board member of the Centre for Soil Ecology.
+Jos Raaijmakers is member of the Royal Netherlands Academy of Arts & Sciences (KNAW), Professor of Microbial Ecology at Leiden University, board member of the graduate school Production Ecology & Resource Conservation and former board member of the Centre for Soil Ecology.
 He was a visiting Professor at Copenhagen University (Denmark), Oregon State University (USA) and the University of Malaga (Spain), and former Chair of the Dutch Phytobacteriology group.
-He is currently editor-in-chief of the new Springer Nature journal ISME Communications.
+He is currently editor-in-chief of the scientific journal ISME Communications.

 His past and present research program is conducted in an international context with projects in Asia (Vietnam, Indonesia, Korea, China), South America (Ecuador, Colombia, Brasil) and Africa (Ghana, Ethiopia).
 He is recipient/coordinator of several prestigious and large national and international research grants (e.g. NWO-EcoGenomics (Netherlands Genomics Initiative), NWO-Gravitation (http://microp.org), BE-Basic, TTW-Perspectief Back-To-Roots), EU-Horizon/Marie Curie ITN; NWO-Groot).
 His expertise in plant-microbiome research led to the invitation by the Bill & Melinda Gates Foundation to develop and coordinate the international program PROMISE (http://promise.nioo.knaw.nl).
 In the latest international peer review, his department/institute was rated with the highest score (“excellent”) on all criteria (Quality, Relevance, Viability).

-He published more than 160 articles in peer reviewed scientific journals, including papers in Nature-based journals (Nature Microbiology, Nature Chemical Biology, ISME Journal), Science, PNAS, and top Microbiology, Plant Science and Ecology journals.
-Over the past 4 years, he was elected in the Top 1% of the most highly cited researchers worldwide.
+He published many articles in peer reviewed scientific journals, including papers in Nature-based journals (Nature Microbiology, Nature Chemical Biology, ISME Journal), Science, PNAS, and top Microbiology, Plant Science and Ecology journals.
+Over the past 5 years, he was elected in the Top 1% of the most highly cited researchers worldwide.

-He holds several international patents and works closely with industry (start-ups, medium & large enterprises), including international seed companies and agrochemical industries focused on developing new microbiome-based products.
+He holds several international patents and works closely with industry (start-ups, medium & large enterprises), including international seed and agrochemical companies focused on developing new microbiome-based products for sustainable horti- and agriculture.
 He supervises multiple PhD students, postdocs and technicians, and is involved in teaching BSc and MSc courses at Leiden University as well as international PhD courses.
-During his time as an associate professor at Wageningen University, he was selected by the students in the top 25 best teachers.
-He also organized several international conferences, including the PGPR-meeting (2007), Rhizosphere 4 (2015), and the International Plant Microbiome conference (2016, 2018, 2022).
+During his time as an associate professor at Wageningen University, he was selected by the students among the best teachers.
+He also organized several international conferences, including the PGPR-meeting (2007), Rhizosphere 4 (2015), and the International Plant Microbiome conference (2016, 2018, 2022, 2023).
 Many of his former PhD and postdocs have acquired leading positions at (inter)national universities, government research institutes and R&D departments of different companies.

 - Promoter of PhD students: 19 graduations completed; 11 ongoing